Who will benefit from zero motion transfer?

 Will a mattress topper help with motion transfer?

-A memory foam mattress topper in isolation is extremely effective in offering pressure relief and minimal motion transfer.
+A memory foam mattress topper in isolation is highly effective in offering pressure relief and minimal motion transfer.
 However, when you place a mattress topper over an inefficient mattress for motion transfer, as the preceding section discusses, the motion isolation of the mattress topper will become redundant.

 Does mattress firmness affect motion transfer?